 Why the Top Suburbs Lead: Cheap Entry, Stable Rent

-Union City (30291) leads the ranking because entry prices sit at $261,000 while rents hold at $1,937.
-That combination is the signature pattern of every high-yield Atlanta suburb: houses trade at a discount relative to the Fulton County median of $497,915, but rents do not fall nearly as fast.
+Union City (30291) leads the ranking because entry prices sit at about $261,000 while rents hold at about $1,900.
+That combination is the signature pattern of every high-yield Atlanta suburb: houses trade at a discount relative to the Fulton County median of about $197,000, but rents do not fall nearly as fast.
 Rent demand in south Fulton and south-west Atlanta is driven by proximity to Hartsfield-Jackson airport employment, MARTA access, and steady family-tenant pools.
 Sale prices reflect historic under-investment and slower capital growth, which is exactly what produces a high income yield.

 The Yield-Price Trade-Off: Cheaper Suburbs Yield More Because Rent Holds

-An investor entering at $261,000 in Union City (30291) versus $497,915 at the Fulton County median faces a very different capital-risk profile.
+An investor entering at about $261,000 in Union City (30291) versus about $197,000 at the Fulton County median faces a very different capital-risk profile.
 The top-yielding suburb requires roughly half the capital outlay to acquire a comparable 3-bed house, and the rent achieved is within striking distance of the county median.
-That asymmetry is not a market inefficiency waiting to be arbitraged; it reflects real differences in school quality, perceived neighbourhood desirability, and long-run price appreciation expectations.
+That asymmetry is not a market inefficiency waiting to be arbitraged; it reflects real differences in school quality, perceived neighborhood desirability, and long-run price appreciation expectations.

 For context, here is how some of Atlanta's most in-demand suburbs compare.
 These are established areas where investors typically accept lower yields in exchange for capital growth and liquidity.